dlebansais/FormattedNumber/README.md

 Sometimes having zeroes at the begining of a number is acceptable.
 Typically, in fixed-length numbers such as hash keys, unicode key code, and so on.
 The FormattedNumber class handles them as a separate property.

 For example, `0C4A9EF2:H` is parsed as `1` leading zero, significand `C4A9EF2`, empty exponent and empty invalid part.

+## Arbitrary precision

+The precision at which operations are performed is not infinite, but is arbitrary, and can be tuned using the `Arithmetic` class.